Buying real estate in Vientiane?

 Can foreigners own land in Vientiane in 2026?

-As of early 2026, foreigners cannot own land outright in Vientiane because Lao law treats all land as belonging to the "national community" rather than as private freehold property.
+As of early 2026, foreigners cannot own land outright in Vientiane because the Lao Land Law (No. 70/NA, 2019) frames all land as belonging to the "national community," with the State acting as central administrator, which means even Lao citizens hold use rights rather than full private ownership in the Western sense.

 Can I own a house but not the land in Vientiane in 2026?